Visiting Iceland in the summer

 Planning to visit Iceland this summer?
 Excellent.
-It’s a special year round destination, however, here are just some of the reasons why summer in Iceland is special.
+It’s a special year-round destination, however, here are just some of the reasons why summer in Iceland is special.

 1. Long summer days and midnight sun

 During summer in Iceland, the days will be long, and in high summer it seems like they don’t end – thanks to Iceland’s northerly position.
 If you’re not used to that, then it’s quite an experience – the sun goes down to the horizon, then is straight back up again.
-It also means you feel like you’re getting more time on holiday, as it makes it easier to stay out later, and enjoy the sights late into the evening.
+It also means you feel like you’re getting more time on holiday, as it makes it easier to stay out later and enjoy the sights late into the evening.

-In Iceland, summer days almost never end.
+In Iceland, summer days rarely end.

 2. Warmer weather

-The weather in Iceland can be unpredictable – so you might still get some clouds and rain during your trip, but there will be sun too, and it will also be much warmer here than during other times of the year.
+The weather in Iceland can be unpredictable – so you might still get some clouds and rain during your trip, but there will be sunny days too, and it will also be much warmer here than during other times of the year.
 It’s thanks to this unpredictable and changeable weather that Iceland looks so green and lush.

 Beautiful blue skies and sunshine at Vestmannaeyjar (or the Westman Islands in #Iceland).